glxxyxafonso/whatbeato.uk/_posts/2022-12-28-c64-from-scratch.markdown

 ![](/assets/c64debugscope2.jpg?raw=true)

-I quickly realized that my clock circuit wasn't generating the correct frequencies or signal amplitudes.
-It was all messed up, but I couldn't find why.
+I quickly realized that my clock circuit wasn't generating the correct frequencies or signal amplitudes, it was all messed up.
+But I couldn't find why.

 Next up, I started replacing everything I could: the crystal oscillator, the MC4044, the 74LS193, the 74LS629, the 74LS74, and the 2222A transistor.
 Still, no luck.